If you have been around any large cities like Los Angeles, you have most likely...

-Employees in the US in general and in California in particular are given a certain number of days to be off work to take care of family emergencies.
+Employees in the US in general and in California, in particular, are given a certain number of days to be off work to take care of family emergencies from this employment law.
 These rights to take leaves off from work include:

-Taking time off to take care of a seriously injured or sick family members in the military.
+- Taking time off to take care of a seriously injured or sick family member in the military.

 Laws Protecting Family Emergency Leaves

-Under the Family and Medical Leave Act (FMLA), employees may file for leave for the above mentioned family emergencies.
-However, in order to prevent abuse of the FMLA benefits, there are minimum standards you need to comply with in order to be eligible under the law, among them are as follows:
+Under the Family and Medical Leave Act (FMLA), employees may file for leave for the family emergencies mentioned above.
+However, to prevent abuse of the FMLA benefits, there are minimum standards you need to comply with to be eligible under the law, among them are as follows:

-Must have been worked at a workplace that has at least 50 employees within a 75-mile radius.
+- Must have been working at a workplace that has at least 50 employees within a 75-mile radius.

-There is a similar law specifically enacted for California employees.
-Under California Family Rights Act (CFRA) an employer cannot deny an employee the right to take emergency leave on account of the above reasons.
+Also, note that the 12 months do not need to be consecutive for as long as the criteria discussed above are fulfilled.
+As mentioned above, there is also a similar law enacted specifically for California employees.
+This law is the California Family Rights Act (CFRA), and it states that an employer cannot deny an employee the right to take emergency leave on account of the above reasons.

-What Leaves Are Not Covered by FMLA and CFRA?
+What Leaves are Not Covered by FMLA & CFRA?

 The prevailing laws only cover serious medical and family emergencies.
 Hence, if you want to undergo cosmetic surgery or accompany a loved one to a cosmetic procedure, this does not fall under FMLA and CFRA benefits.
 Instead, you may file for an ordinary leave subject to your employer’s approval.
 Also, unless inpatient care is needed due to unexpected complications or the procedure is due to reconstructive purposes due to an accident, cosmetic surgery is not a health emergency and, therefore, hinders you from invoking your right under the aforementioned laws.